BitPadLabs/Budsy-Site/privacy.md

 ## 8. Medical Information Disclaimer

 ### 8.1 Not Medical Advice
-Budsy is a tracking tool and does not provide medical advice.
+budsyapp is a tool and does not provide medical advice.
 Always consult with qualified healthcare providers regarding your medical cannabis use.

 ### 8.2 Compliance Responsibility
 Users are responsible for ensuring their cannabis use complies with applicable local, state, and federal laws.

 ## 9. Children's Privacy

-Budsy is intended for use by adults in jurisdictions where medical cannabis is legal.
-We do not knowingly collect information from minors under the age of 18 or the legal age in their jurisdiction.
+budsyapp is intended for use by adults in jurisdictions where medical cannabis is legal.
+We do not knowingly collect information from minors under the age of 21 or the legal age in their jurisdiction.

 ## 10. International Data Transfers

-If you are using Budsy outside of the United States, please be aware that your information may be processed in the United States where our development servers are located.
+If you are using budsyapp outside of the United States, please be aware that your information may be processed in the United States where our development servers are located.

 ## 11. Changes to This Privacy Policy